Helping Individuals Charged With Burglary in Haddonfield, New Jersey”

 Defenses to a New Jersey Burglary Charge

 A defense to a burglary charge, if successful, could result in your charge, as well as your case, being dismissed in its entirety.
-Some defenses to burglary that might apply in your case include:
+Some defenses to a burglary that might apply in your case include:

 - Lack of the necessary specific intent to commit the burglary crime